mdnajimahmed/learning-k8/course02/chapter03/taint-n-tolerant.md

         - No execute - New pods will not be scheduled while existing pods will be evicted as well.
     - Example: kubctl taint nodes node1 app=blue:NoSchedule
 - UseCase: I want to prevent app01 from running in amazon t3 instances.
 - Could not practice hands on because I am on minikube.
 (6 failed attempt to configure k8s cluster on vm)
 - ccccc - `How to see taint of a node`
 - Remove a taint:
     - kubectl taint node node-name <COPY_THE_TAINT_YOU_WANT_TO_REMOVE>- `a minus symbol`
-    - kubectl taint    kubctl taint nodes node1 app=blue:NoSchedule-
+    - kubectl taint nodes node1 app=blue:NoSchedule-